Exerra/karen-bot-profile/README.md

 You will be running two processes during development using one command:

-- The Miniflare server (miniflare is a local environment for Cloudflare Workers)
+- The Miniflare server (Miniflare is a local environment for Cloudflare Workers)
 - The Remix development server

 ```sh